NUS-CG3207/lab-manuals/vivado_install_guide/vivado_install_guide.md

 For this course, we recommend using Vivado 2023.2.
 Any other version of Vivado you have installed will probably work; however, you will need support for 7 series FPGAs to be able to use the Nexys 4 board.

+**Important note**: Vivado runs on Windows and Linux, but not on macOS.
+Our testing has found that if you use a Windows VM with Parallels Desktop, USB passthrough for the FPGA board doesn't work correctly.
+However, you can still use the simulation tools, and RARS will run (that will run natively on macOS too), so it's still better than nothing.
+This guide will be updated if we find any workarounds to this issue.

 Download Vivado from [AMD/Xilinx's website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2023-2.html).
 We echo AMD's recommendation to download the web installer instead of the full, 100+ gigabyte archive.
 Download the exe or bin file, depending on your operating system of choice.

 You will need to create an account to download Vivado and fill out a form for US export control regulations.
 You will also need to enter this information when you install the software.